25 Greatest Mustaches of All Time

 We’d like to think if a mustache could have a mustache, it would want to have Tom Selleck’s mustache.
 Selleck is famous for having the gentleman’s mustache of gentleman’s mustaches, and it’s always looked immaculate.

-Personally, we like Elliott’s mustache best in The Big Lebowski, but no matter which style of ‘stache you prefer on the actor, they’re always top-notch.
+Personally, we like Elliott’s mustache best in The Big Lebowski, but no matter what style of 'stache you prefer on the actor, his whiskers are always topnotch.
 Seeing Elliott and Ron Swanson in a room together during Parks and Rec was almost too much for our mustache-loving hearts.